Clinical Pastoral Education (CPE) – Vancouver Coastal Health

 C.P.E. is an intense form of adult education that actively explores human emotion, meaning making, and interpersonal relationships with reference to their relevance for Spiritual Care practice.
 There is an emphasis on staying present in the moment to our experiences.
 Each student is part of the group and each student’s learning is largely dependent on the dedication of group members to providing honest feedback and support.
 As such, personal maturity is as important as academic background in assessing a student’s readiness for this form of education.
 Students learn to integrate their understanding of head and heart, emotion and thought, theology and experience.
 Students should expect to commit a significant amount of energy and creative imagination towards making the maximum use of the time and opportunity.

 Application to do a CPE unit is administered through the hospital that hosts the Clinical Pastoral Education unit.
-Vancouver School of Theology serves as the educational institution for registration and academic credits.
+Vancouver School of Theology serves only as the educational institution for registration and academic credits.
 To apply to do a unit of CPE at Vancouver General Hospital please contact:

 Rev. Doug Longstaffe (Vancouver Coastal Health) – 604 875-4643 or [email protected]